 Coach Margaret Dublo was born and raised in Grafton, IL where she currently resides with her husband, Chad and son, Samuel.
 Margaret is a graduate of Southern Illinois University - Edwardsville and works full-time as a Project Manager at a software development and telecom auditing company.

 Margaret has always been athletic and played many sports throughout junior high and high school.
 She currently competes in many races throughout the year and recently ran the Walt Disney World Half Marathon in Orlando, FL.
-She was a participant in Team Challenge for the 2012 Half Marathon in Napa,CA and then went on to coach the Team Challenge St. Louis team for the 2012 Las Vegas Half Marathon and 2013 Chicago 13.1 Marathon.
+She was a participant in Team Challenge for the 2012 Half Marathon in Napa,CA and then went on to coach Team Challenge St. Louis for the 2012 Las Vegas Half Marathon and 2013 Chicago 13.1 Marathon.
 Besides running, Margaret also enjoys cycling, traveling, rafting and hiking.

-Andrea Spiesman was born in Boise, Idaho and spent her childhood years in different locales throughout Idaho, Montana, California, and New Mexico.
-Andrea has been married to her husband, Jon, for 14 years and they have three children.
-There have been quite a few household moves during their marriage.
+Coach Andrea was born in Boise, Idaho and spent her childhood in different locales throughout Idaho, Montana, California, and New Mexico.
+Andrea has been married to her husband, Jon, for 14 years and has three children.
+There have been several household moves during their marriage.
 Andrea and her family moved to Webster Groves, MO last July after living in Switzerland for three years and are now ready to put down some roots!
 Andrea and her family enjoy hiking, bicycling, skiing, and traveling together.
 Andrea works full-time as a mother and part-time as a volunteer for a local hospice.

 Q: I’m not currently running or walking more than a mile or two at a time a few days per week.
 How will I be able to finish a half-marathon?